wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

   <tr>
     <td markdown="span">
       **Step 4: Focus on a service**<br/>
-      Let's focus on the styling service of the beachshirts application by clicking <b>Focus on service</b>.<br/>
+      Click on a service and then click <b>Focus on service</b> to focus on the styling service of the beachshirts application.<br/>

       This will help you focus on a specific service when you have more than 10 services in your application.
       </td>